Rodríguez Ballón International Airport: History

 In 2023, Aeropuertos Andinos del Perú (AAP) announced another expansion and modernization of the airport with a planned investment of $26 million.
 The new expanded terminal is set to have a capacity of 2 million passengers every year.
 The airports expansion plan was accepted in 2024 and construction is planned to begin that same year.
 The new terminal is set to be completed in January 2026 and allow access to other countries such as Argentina, Bolivia and Chile.
+However, numerous delays halted the expansion, with construction being planned to begin in 2027.